mountaingoat-blog/mountaingoat-blog/_posts/2025-09-16-bigquery-capacity-management.md

 ## Step 2: Defining the Baseline
 Once workloads are classified, the next step is to define a **baseline**: the steady capacity that can safely be committed without fear of waste.

-Instead of guessing, organizations often use **percentile-based thresholds**:
+Instead of guessing, organizations can use **percentile-based thresholds**:
 - Baseline commitments around the **60th–70th percentile** of historical usage.
 - Autoscaling to cover **peaks up to the 90th–95th percentile**.
 - Extreme spikes above the 99th percentile are tolerated with autoscale only.